diewland/odaiba-gundam/README.md

 ### How to gather portal data

-0. read how to use mitmproxy as android proxy first ( link )
+0. read how to use mitmproxy as android proxy first ( <a href="https://medium.com/@diewland/how-to-sniff-android-network-65ca4bba1267">link</a> )
 1. start proxy server
 ```
 mitmdump -s get_portal_images.py